 In my opinion, it’s actually the people that make everything so great and special.
 Icelandic people are super fun to party with and some… quite limitless.

-Why the nightlife scene in Reykjavik is great
+- Why is the nightlife scene in Reykjavik so great?

 The size of Reykjavik is really what makes it great.
 It’s so small.
 You can literally walk between every single venue, which makes it easy for indecisive minds.
 You can literally bar hop without any problems and there are no entry fees either!
 How great is that?
 You can think of the Reykjavik nightlife as of one big venue of people on endless bar crawls all over.